Mehmetabaci1995/html-element-mapreduce/README.md

 ### Contributing To This Project
 The current implenetation of this repository is strictly for academic purposes.
 Only assigned members of the group will be considered for pull requests.
-This code is free to use with the exception that it is not incorporated into your own assignment. (i.e., don't steal my code if you are not in my group)
+This code is free to use with the exception that it is not incorporated into your own assignment. (i.e., don't steal my code if you are not in my group).

 #### Setting Up Your Local Repo